yunkiyau/ElectronSpinResonance_in_Microdiamonds/README.md

 # Optical Detection of Electron Spin Resonance in NV⁻ Centres

 This repository contains the code and documentation for running a compact ODMR (Optically Detected Magnetic Resonance) platform on nitrogen-vacancy (NV⁻) centres in microdiamonds.
-The platform integrates optical excitation, microwave control, and synchronized photodetection to resolve zero-field and Zeeman-split spin transitions in diamond NV⁻ centres.
+The platform uses laser excitation, microwaves, and synchronized photodetection to resolve zero-field and Zeeman-split spin transitions in diamond NV⁻ centres.

 ---